facebook/FAI-PEP/README.md

 The currently supported model formats are: Caffe2

-The currently supported hardware backends: CPU, GPU, Android, linux based systems
+The currently supported backends: CPU, GPU, DSP, Android, linux based systems

-The currently supported software backends: Eigen, MKL, NNPACK, OpenGL, CUDA
+The currently supported libraries: Eigen, MKL, NNPACK, OpenGL, CUDA

 ## Performance regression detection

 The benchmark platform also provides a means to compare performance between commits and detect regressions.
 It uses an A/B testing methodology that compares the runtime difference between a newer commit (treatment) and an older commit (control).
-What matters is the relative performance between the commits, as the backend platform's condition may be different at different times.
+What matters is the relative performance difference between the commits, as the backend platform's condition may be different at different times.
 Running the same tests on two different commit points at the same time removes most of the variations of the backend.
 This method has shown to improve the precision of detecting performance regressions.

 ## Directory structure